QUBIC III: Laboratory Characterization: Calibration Source

+There is an important difference in the background loading for the QUBIC-TD in the lab compared to an on-sky measurement.
+The lab background loading is of the order of 300~K, while a measurement on the sky will have background loading of the order of a few tens of~K. In order to reduce the laboratory background loading, the QUBIC-TD is equipped with a neutral density filter (NDF) mounted at the 1~K stage.
+The NDF transmits 9\% of all incoming radiation.
+This reduces the 300~K ambient temperature background to about 27~K which approximates what is expected from the sky at the 5000~m above sea-level observing site.
+As a result, the loading on the bolometers in the laboratory measurements with the NDF approximates what it will be at the observing site without the NDF.

+A second difference between the setup in the lab and the planned setup for the instrument at its observing site is the power received by the calibration source.
+The VDI millimetre-wave source emits significant power.
+In the laboratory setup, it is placed at a distance of 11.4~m, while at the observing site, the calibration source will be mounted on a tower 40~m distant from the base of the QUBIC telescope, giving an optical path length of approximately 60~m.
+This means that the calibration source detected in the lab is roughly 30~times more powerful than in the setup planned at the observing site.
+For this reason, Eccosorb material AN72 is placed at the calibration source feedhorn mouth in order to attenuate the signal to approximately 3\% across the band (see Schillaci~et~al.~\cite{2013InPhT..58...64S} for a measurement of attenuation by Eccosorb).

-For the result shown in Figure~\ref{fig:First_Cal_Source_Detection}, the source was set at 150~GHz and was modulated with a square wave with 3~second period (0.333~Hz) and a 33\% duty cycle.
-Figure~\ref{fig:First_Cal_Source_Detection} shows the very clear signal in many of the TES detectors in the array.
-Figure~\ref{fig:calsource_modulation} shows the signal seen on one TES together with the modulation signal measured by the power monitor.
-There is a very clear correlation between the two.
+Figure~\ref{fig:First_Cal_Source_Detection} shows the signal response of all the TES detectors in the QUBIC-TD array.
+The source was set at 150~GHz and was modulated with a square wave with 3~second period (0.333~Hz) and a 33\% duty cycle.
+The period was chosen to be significantly longer than the expected time constant of the TES bolometers, and with a non-symmetrical duty cycle (${1}/{3},{2}/{3}$) in order to easily distinguish the OFF and ON cycles.
+Figure~\ref{fig:calsource_modulation} shows in detail the signal measured by a typical well-behaved TES together with the modulation signal measured by the power monitor.
+There is a clear correlation between the two and the time constant can be estimated to be of the order of $40$~ms. A detailed analysis of the QUBIC-TD bolometer response is given in Piat~et~al.~\cite{2020.QUBIC.PAPER4}.

+While the APC laboratory is not equipped as an anechoic environment (see figure~\ref{fig:calsource_view_of_qubic}), our measurements show no evidence of reflection effects from the surroundings.
+The mapping of the beam did not show unwanted artefacts (see, e.g., figure~\ref{fig:synthbeam} in section~\ref{sec:syntheticbeam}, and also the result of the mapmaking algorithm, figure~\ref{fig:mapmaking}, in section~\ref{sec:mapmaking}).
+Nevertheless, it is possible that low-level reflections may have contributed some extra noise to the image.
+The diffuse features around the peaks may be due to reflections in the lab, or they are possibly due to instrumental imperfections that can be dealt with at the map-making stage once they are measured.
+These maps are expected to be improved when the measurements are made at the observing site where external reflections will be at a much lower level, while instrumental artefacts remain the same.